-Even more than a century after their silk empire was at its peak, you can’t talk about Manchester without mentioning the Cheneys.
+More than a century after their silk empire peaked, I still can’t talk about Manchester without mentioning the Cheney family.

-In other parts, Manchester is a city with a surplus of parkland, at Case Mountain and the sumptuous Wickham Park, both of which have high ground overlooking Hartford to the west.
+In other parts, Manchester is a city with a surplus of parkland, at Case Mountain and the sumptuous Wickham Park.
+Both of which have magnificent high ground overlooking Hartford to the west.

 Let’s explore the best things to do in Manchester: